hmchen47/DataScience/Notes/p04b-Bayesian.md

 ## 12.5 Simulation Methods for Bayesian Computation

-+ Simulation approaches for distribution
++ Simulation approach for distribution
   + drawing sample $X$ from a distribution $F$
     + $F(X)$: uniform distribution over the interval (0, 1)
     + a basic strategy to sample $U \sim \text{Uniform}(0, 1) \to X = F^{-1}(U)$
   + procedure
     + sampling from a distribution that is easy to draw from, $\text{Uniform}(0, 1)$
-    + using it to sample from a more complicated commmplicated distribution $F$
+    + using it to sample from a more complicated complicated distribution $F$

 + Basic simulation approach to estimate integral
   + estimating the integral $\int_0^1 h(x) \,dx$ for some complicated function $h$